harris-mit/CubicSOS.jl/README.md

 and instantiate `CubicSpline` with those variables.
 Then, we can use `p` in our optimization problem.

+### Evaluation of spline

+The most basic operation one can do with a spline is to evaluate it at a point on its domain.
+The function

+> `evaluate_cubic(p, x)`

+calculates the interpolated value of the spline `p` at the point `x`.

 ### Basic operations with splines

 Suppose we have a real number `a` and two splines `p1` and `p2`.
 The following operations are defined in the